IST356M001SP25/assignment-02-jacktaliano/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+# I had a a decently hard time with this assignment.
+Most of my struggles came with splitting the text with the in key along with getting it to be in a dictionary within a key.
+The other two functions were a little easier to deal with.
+It was just a matter of using for loops to get the output that I wanted.
+Overall, this was a good assignment that challenegd me in what we've learned in class.